The Alberta Anti-Racism Advisory Council advises the minister on ways to implement and evaluate initiatives to combat racism.

-The Council consists of up to 24 people who represent Alberta’s diverse communities.
-Two of the members serve as co-chairs.
+The council consists of up to 25 people who represent Alberta’s diverse communities.
+Two of these members serve as co-chairs.

 Role and responsibilities